Learn how to make roasted bone marrow at home!

-Making it at home is easy and inexpensive, and over-the-top delicious!
+Making it at home is easy and so friggin’ delicious!

 As for the beef bones, you can get this at the local butcher.
 I got mine at Loblaws in the freezer section and asked the butcher to cut the bone lengthwise.
-I got about six bones that were about 4 inches in length and it costed me $22 before tax.
+I got about six bones that were about 4 inches in length.

-The portions in the recipe can feed 6 or more guests, although my husband and I ate it all ourselves, before enjoying the rest of our meal (we eat a lot!).
+The portions in the recipe can feed 6 or more guests, although my husband and I ate it all ourselves for brunch.

 STEPS for the bone marrow: